 Home

-Prior to joining the Minneapolis Fed, I was an Assistant Professor of Economics at the University of Notre Dame.
-Before joining Notre Dame, I was a Senior Economist at the Federal Reserve Board of Governors in the Trade and Financial Studies section of the Division of International Finance.
-I also taught at Johns Hopkins University.
+Prior to joining the Minneapolis Fed, he was an Assistant Professor of Economics at the University of Notre Dame.
+He also served as a Senior Economist at the Federal Reserve Board of Governors, in the Trade and Financial Studies section of the Division of International Finance.
+He also taught at Johns Hopkins University and the University of Minnesota.

-I received my Ph.D. in Economics at the University of Minnesota under the supervision of Tim Kehoe, Fabrizio Perri, and Cristina Arellano.
-I also hold electrical and computer engineering degrees from Georgia Tech and Supélec (now Centrale-Supélec) in France.
+He received his Ph.D. in Economics at the University of Minnesota under the supervision of Tim Kehoe, Fabrizio Perri, and Cristina Arellano.
+He also holds an M.Sc. in Electrical and Computer Engineering degree from Georgia Tech and a Diplôme d'Ingénieur from Supélec (now Centrale-Supélec) in France.

 RESEARCH INTERESTS

-International Trade: globalization, trade reforms, and labor markets
+International and Spatial Trade: trade reforms and labor markets

 International Macro: globalization, financial crises, and sovereign debt